realbucksavage/realbucksavage.github.io/content/_index.md

 Finally, I built [Clowre](https://www.clowre.com), which helped our team to build and ship quality software in an even faster and more reliable way, and introduced us to an even larger tech stack.

-As a Software Architect, I strongly believe that software development is a profession that will always stay young.
+As an Enterprise Architect, I strongly believe that software development is a profession that will always stay young.
 As people evolve, technology will evolve too.
 Creating new technology will become accessible to more and more people.

 ---